 - Korg PS-3100 Picture (3800 x 2500px)

 We have put 40 minutes of audio material at your disposal.
 Besides PS-3100 solo soundfiles, there are quite a few mixed audio files.
-Some of the instruments used along with the Polyphonic Synthesizer 3100 are Yamaha CS-60, CS-80, PPG Wave 2.2, Elka Synthex, Roland JD-800 and the wonderful TR-808.
+The instruments used along with the Polyphonic Synthesizer 3100 are Oberheim OB-8, Yamaha CS-60, Yamaha CS-80, PPG Wave 2.2, Elka Synthex, Roland JD-800 and Roland’s TR-808 drum machine.